Constellations in prime elements of number fields: Constellations in ideals and quadratic forms

 \subsection{Preliminaries on invertible ideals of orders}

 Here we review generalities of invertible fractional ideals of orders.
+The reader with an algebraic background may skip this and the next subsections.

-For a number field $K$ of degree $n$, an \emph{order} $\Or$ in $K$ is a subring of $\OK$ such that $\Or$ is isomorphic to $\ZZ^n$ as a $\ZZ$-module.
-In particular, $\OK$ itself is an example of an order in $K$; it is called the \emph{maximal order}.
+For a number field $K$ of degree $n$, an \emph{order} $\Or$ in $K$ is a subring of $\OK$ which is isomorphic to $\ZZ^n$ as a $\ZZ$-module.
+In particular, $\OK$ itself is an example of an order in $K$; this is why it is also called the \emph{maximal order}.
 One example of a non-maximal order is $\ZZ[\sqrt{5}]$, where $K=\QQ(\sqrt{5})$.
 For this $K$, the maximal order $\OK$ is $\ZZ[\frac{1+\sqrt{5}}{2}]$.
-Orders in number fields are examples of $1$-dimensional Noetherian integral domains; see for instance \cite[Chapter~I, Proposition 12.2]{Neukirch}.
+Orders in number fields are always $1$-dimensional Noetherian integral domains; see for instance \cite[Chapter~I, Proposition 12.2]{Neukirch}.
 Recall that an (always associative commutative unital) ring is said to be {\em Noetherian} if every non-empty set of its ideals has a maximal element with respect to the inclusion relation.
-For a ring, the condition that it is a $1$-dimensional integral domain is equivalent to saying that its only prime ideals are the zero ideal and the non-zero maximal ideals and that there exists at least one non-zero maximal ideal.
+For a ring, the condition that it is a $1$-dimensional integral domain is equivalent to saying that it is not a field and its only prime ideals are the zero ideal and the non-zero maximal ideals.

 \begin{lemma} Let $\thering $ be a $1$-dimensional Noetherian integral domain.
 For every non-zero ideal $\ideald \subseteq \thering $, there exist finitely many maximal ideals $\idealp_1,\dots,\idealp_s$, not necessarily distinct, such that $\idealp _1\cdots \idealp _s \subseteq \ideald$ holds. \end{lemma} \begin{proof} Let $\Phi $ be the set of non-zero ideals which do not satisfy the claimed property.
 By way of contradiction, suppose $\Phi $ is non-empty.
 Then by the Noetherian assumption, it has a maximal element.
 We write $\ideald $ for it.
 Note that $\ideald $ is not equal to $\thering $ or a maximal ideal because they trivially satisfy the claimed condition.
 Since $\thering $ is a $1$-dimensional integral domain, it follows that $\ideald $ is not a prime ideal.
 Hence there exist elements $a,b\in \thering \setminus \ideald $ with $ab\in \ideald $.
 The two ideals $a\Or+\ideald $ and $b\Or+\ideald $ are strictly larger than $\ideald $.
 By the maximality of $\ideald $, they do not belong to $\Phi $.
 By the definition of $\Phi $, there exist maximal ideals $\idealp _1,\dots ,\idealp _r , \idealp _{r+1},\dots, \idealp _s$ such that $\idealp _1\cdots \idealp _r \subseteq a\Or+\ideald $ and that $\idealp _{r+1}\cdots \idealp _s \subseteq b\Or+\ideald$.
 Take the product of the two inclusions above.
 The right-hand side of the product is contained in $\ideald$ by the relation $ab\in \ideald $.
 Hence we obtain $\idealp _1\cdots \idealp _s \subseteq \ideald$.
 This contradicts $\ideald \not\in \Phi $, and we conclude that $\Phi $ is empty. \end{proof}